Error mitigation for logical circuits using decoder confidence

 Secondly, to maintain decoding accuracy, most decoding schemes~\cite{Dennis2002,Skoric2023,Bombin2023,Chan2024} require neighbouring decoding windows in a quantum computation to overlap: for a code of distance $d$, the overlap is usually of the order $d/2$~\cite{Lin2025a}.
 This means decoding windows are not independent; accounting for this effect would alter \cref{ler_many_windows}.
 Moreover, numerical results for $N$-window circuits made use of emulated logical errors, obtained under the assumption of window independence, so they should be trusted with caution.

 Thirdly, regarding DCS-based QEM, the calibration curves for large code distances take a long time to obtain because the LEPs are so low.
 Thus, full calibration curves would have to be provided by the quantum device manufacturers.
 Nevertheless, \cref{fig:calibration_curve}b shows that the calibration curves are extremely similar for the same noise model between different code distances, so an approximate calibration curve for $d=19$ could be derived from lower distances.
-Moreover, if the number of shots is sufficient for MLE, then a calibration curve might not even be necessary, because the extrapolation parameter can also be the raw DCS $\phi$ provided by the decoder; the mitigated expectation value is then the value taken by the fit function in the limit as $\phi \rightarrow\infty$.

-Lastly, the linear relation between the noisy outcomes and the noiseless ones applies only to memory experiments.
-To expand \cref{sec:MLE} to general logical circuits, we can consider a computational model with layers of logical operations, between which $d$ cycles of stabiliser measurements are performed on each logical qubit.
-This results in a logical single-qubit Pauli noise model: the logical qubit experiences an $X$, $Y$ or $Z$ flip with a probability given by the DCS.
-In this model, the corruption function would not be a straight line, but a general polynomial or exponential.
+Lastly, we emulated deep logical circuits by stitching together the results from individual memory experiments.
+A more comprehensive simulation would account for multiple interacting logical qubits, meaning the corruption function $q$ would in general be nonlinear in $P_{\L, j}$.
+Note that a single-logical-qubit Pauli noise model can be constructed for general circuits based on the DCS.
+We can consider a computational model with layers of logical operations, between which $d$ cycles of stabiliser measurements are performed on each logical qubit.
+Hence, each logical qubit experiences an $X$, $Y$, or $Z$ error with a probability given by the DCS.